PyBaker/PyBaker/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently studying Software Engineering with ALX in conjuction with Holberton School of Computer Science
-- 🌱 I'm on track for learning more about Web Design anc Development
+- 🌱 I'm on track for learning more about Web Design and Development
 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about anything